+Register, May, 1986, No. 365

+HRSC 4

-- (c) 1.
-To initiate a formal hearing, the commission shall require the complainant to submit a petition stating specific facts of which the person has personal knowledge and other facts available by information and belief that show good cause to review or investigate the matter.
+(c) 1.
+To initiate a hearing, the commission shall require the complainant to submit a petition stating specific facts of which the person has personal knowledge and other facts available by information and belief that show good cause to review or investigate the matter.
 The complainant shall sign an oath stating that the information provided is true to the best of his or her knowledge, under the seal of a notary public.
-The commission may conduct a formal hearing regardless of whether it initiates the informal process under par. (b). - 2.
-The commission may commence a formal hearing if it decides that the complaint concerns a substantial problem it is capable of resolving in any of the following areas: - a.
+The commission may conduct a hearing regardless of whether it initiates the informal process under par. (b).

+2. The commission may commence a hearing if it decides that the complaint concerns a substantial problem it is capable of resolving in any of the following areas:

+a.
 Determining whether a hospital has misstated any material fact at a prior rate-setting proceeding and whether, under s.
-54.17 (4) (b), Stats., the commission should reduce rates it has established. - b.
+54.17 (4) (b), Stats., the commission should reduce rates it has established.

+b.
 Determining whether a hospital has charged any payer an amount exceeding the rates established under s.
 146.60 or ch.
-54, Stats., or has violated any order of the commission. - c.
+54, Stats., or has violated any order of the commission.

+c.
 Determining whether a hospital has failed to reimburse a payer for a service determined medically unnecessary or inappropriate, in violation of s.
-54.25 (2), Stats. - (2) Commencing rate review.
+54.25 (2), Stats.

+(2) COMMENCING RATE REVIEW.
 Any person may request the commission to review a hospital's rates on its own initiative under s.
 54.07 (1), Stats.
 To initiate such a review, the person shall submit to the commission a petition stating specific facts of which the person has personal knowledge and other facts available by information and belief that show good cause to review the matter.
 The petitioner shall sign an oath stating that the information provided is true to the best of his or her knowledge, under the seal of a notary public.
 If the petition concerns a substantial problem that the commission is capable of resolving it may respond by conducting a hearing under sub.
-(3) or by commencing a rate review. - (3) PROCEDURE FOR CONDUCTING HEARINGS.
+(3) or by commencing a rate review.

+(3) PROCEDURE FOR CONDUCTING HEARINGS.
 Within 5 days after receiving a petition under sub.
 (1) or (2) the commission shall forward a copy to the concerned hospital.
 If the commission decides to hold a hearing concerning a complaint filed under sub.
 (1) or concerning the merits of a request to commence rate review under sub.
-(2) it may schedule the time and place for a hearing.
-The chairperson of the commission shall designate one or more commissioners or a hearing examiner to preside at the hearing.
-The commission shall give the respondent hospital and all other interested parties at least 10 days' notice of the scheduled time and place for the hearing.
-The commission staff, complainant or petitioner and the respondent may present testimony at the hearing; the presiding officer may also allow other parties to present testimony.
+(2), it may schedule the time and place for a hearing.
+The hearing shall be conducted using the procedures specified for hearings under s.
+54.15 (3), Stats., and in accordance with applicable rules of this chapter.

+History: Cr.
+Register, December, 1984, No. 348, eff.
+2-1-85; am.
+(1) (c) 1. and 2. intro. and (3), Register, May, 1986, No. 365, eff.
+6-1-86.